hantw007/hantw007.github.io/_portfolio/portfolio-1.md

 ## What is the optimal control?
 * Choosing actions to satisfy the given criteria.
-* Trade-off between conflicted criterion (e.g., safety and speed)
+* Trade-off between conflicted criterion (e.g., safety and speed) is required.
-  * Latent factors (for the future) can be useful.
+  * Recognition of latent factors (e.g., collision risk in the future) can be useful for appropriate trade-off.
-  * Recognition of unknown situations
+  * Initially unexpected situations need to be determined over time.